krfong916/fullcourtpressed/algorithms/leet/leet-notes.md

 - Consider the comparison of uppercase and non-uppercase characters
 - Identify what the conditions are to increment/decrement pointers

+133: Clone Graph

+- This problem can be solved two ways, BFS and DFS
+- Hint: Regardless of the graph traversal we chooose, what structure can we use to store a cloned node, and build the neighbors list of a cloned node?
+Note, the presence of the cloned node within this structure implies that we have visited the node already
+- Using a DFS to solve this problem is perhaps the more challenging approach because the algorithm does not follow a textbook DFS "so to speak"

 139: Word Break A

 - Complexity: `O(length of string * dictionary size)`